2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 ### Attribute Configuration

 Each [Attribute / Field can be configured](xref:Basics.Data.Fields.Index) as needed.
 The configuration options depend on the Attribute-Type.
+The Configuration can be multi-language.

 ### Attribute Settings and Resources

-There are no Attribute Settings or Resources, but the Configuration can be multi-language.
+There are no Attribute Settings or Resources.

 ---